 The 403(b) plan is usually offered to nonprofit workers in nongovernment jobs, according to Russell.
 For example, teachers at public or private schools, workers with 501(c)(3) charities, employees for some hospitals, and ministers with some religious organizations can contribute to these plans.

 Unlike the 457(b), the 403(b) plan is subject to a 10% early withdrawal penalty if you take distributions before you reach age 59 1/2.
 But like the 457(b)—and 401(k) plans—contributions to a 403(b) plan are typically made with pretax dollars.

-A 403(b) may allow you to take money out of the plan as a “loan” and if you pay it back timely have no taxes or penalty on the amount of the loan.
+Additionally, a 403(b) may allow you to take money out of the plan as a “loan,” and if you pay it back timely, you’ll have no taxes or penalty on the amount of the loan.

 Note that 457(b) and 403(b) plans both have special provisions for making additional contributions on top of the basic contributions.

 These contribution rules can be attractive to those who work in nonprofit and government organizations.
 Check with your employer to see if your contributions can be taken directly from your paycheck and put into an investment account.

 It’s also worth checking to see if your employer offers matching contributions.
 If so, a percentage of your contributions can be matched by the employer and added to your retirement account.
 This “free money” can potentially help you take advantage of tax-efficient compounding returns.
 Some plans also make additional employer contributions, further expanding your potential retirement savings.
 Check with your human resources department to make sure you understand all the benefits you are entitled to once you participate in a plan.